 Once you have completed and submitted the required form online, you will also need to attend an appointment at a UK Visa and Citizenship Application Services (UKVCAS) service point to register your fingerprints and facial image (known as biometric information) and obtain a Biometric Residence Permit.
 This permit will confirm your immigration status and entitlements to authorities and employers.

 Once your UK green visa application has been successfully completed, you can expect to receive a decision within six months.

 What is the fee for the UK green visa?

-The UK green visa/ILR fee is £2,389 per applicant.
-Note that there will be other costs to consider such as the biometric registration fee and other service-related fees.
+The UK green visa/ILR fee is GBP 2,885 per applicant.
+Note that there will be other costs to consider such as the biometric registration fee, health-related surcharge and others.

 The immigration health surcharge is expected to increase from GBP 624 to GBP 1,035 per person.
 This change is expected to be brought into effect from January 16, 2024, or 21 days after relevant legislation passes, whichever is later.